 Outreach through science education is my other passion, especially to youths in underserved communities.
 I also consider myself a public science advocate.
 I am a co-founder and past member of Making Waves, a student run organization at SDSU created to spread awareness about the marine environment to K-12 students through research and/or science based activities.
 I have been a mentor with the Native American Recruitment program at SDSU; whose goal is to promote academics in the Native community, as they have the lowest college enrollment rates in the nation.
 For the last four years, I have participated in the Learning Engineering and Design Program (LEAD), where I mentor high school girls at Elizabeth Seton High School through email about how to prepare for and survive college, how to get into research, and sharing what it’s like being a graduate student in science.
 I also founded the UMCP Graduate Fellowship Graduate Student Support group.
 Here, graduate students learn and offer advice about surviving graduate school.
 I acted as the lead event coordinator and mentor as well as the group meeting facilitator.

-My hobbies and interests include, but are not limited to (and not really in any order): yoga, baking, reading fantasy and science/action thriller novels, swimming, playing Dance Dance Revolution, Magic the Gathering card game, Goddess studies, neurological diversity, quantum physics, trying new foods, and metal concerts.
+My hobbies and interests include, but are not limited to (and not really in any order): yoga, baking, reading fantasy and science/action thriller novels, swimming, playing Dance Dance Revolution, Magic the Gathering card game, Goddess studies, neurological diversity, quantum physics, pinball, and metal concerts.
 I have participated in multiple projects; for more information about myself, and my research, please see my C.V.